kensho-technologies/graphql-compiler/README.md

 ## Quick Overview

+Through the GraphQL compiler, users can write powerful queries that uncover deep relationships in the data while not having to worry about the underlying database query language.
 The GraphQL compiler turns read-only queries written in GraphQL syntax to different query languages.
-Through the GraphQL compiler, users can write powerful queries that uncover deep relationships in the data while not having to worry about the underlying database query language.

-Furthermore, the GraphQL compiler validates queries through the use of a GraphQLSchema object that specifies the underlying schema of the database.
-We can currently autogenerate the GraphQLSchema by querying an OrientDB database, (see  [Querying OrientDB with GraphQL](#querying-orientdb-with-graphql)).
-In the nearby future, we plan to add schema autogeneration from SQLAlchemy metadata.
+Furthermore, the GraphQL compiler validates queries through the use of a GraphQL schema that specifies the underlying schema of the database.
+We can currently autogenerate a GraphQL schema by introspecting an OrientDB database, (see [Querying OrientDB with GraphQL](#querying-orientdb-with-graphql)).

+In the near future, we plan to add schema autogeneration from SQLAlchemy metadata as well.

 For a more detailed overview and getting started guide, please see [our blog post](https://blog.kensho.com/compiled-graphql-as-a-database-query-language-72e106844282).